yijingxu/CBM-SD3.5/YijingCode/training_data_design.md

    - Centralized metadata makes it easy to query and filter data
    - Flat tensor files are efficient for loading during training

-2. **No Text Embedding Duplication**:
+2. **Text Embedding Storage Modes**:
-   - Text embeddings are identical for all samples of the same prompt
+   - **Static mode** (`save_dynamic_text_embedding = False`): Text embeddings are identical for all samples of the same prompt, so storing once per prompt saves ~400MB of storage (100 samples × 4MB per embedding)
-   - Saves ~400MB of storage (100 samples × 4MB per embedding)
+   - **Dynamic mode** (`save_dynamic_text_embedding = True`): Text embeddings are saved per sample, enabling analysis of text representations at different timesteps, useful for understanding timestep-dependent text embedding variations
-   - Metadata links samples to their text embedding
+   - Metadata links samples to their text embedding regardless of mode

 3. **Organized by Prompt**:
    - Easy to find all samples for a specific prompt